 A free MATLAB implementation of the TP model transformation can be downloaded at [1] or at MATLAB Central [2].

-Existence of the HOSVD-based canonical form
+Existence of the M-mode SVD/HOSVD canonical form

 Assume a given finite element TP function: